dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 - The inital funding transaction <!-- This is the same as the "initial" transaction, correct? --><!--dimxy yes-->
   - Validate that the `1of2` address accurately matches `pubkeys` in the OP_RETURN
-- The spending transaction <!-- This is the same as the "claim" transaction, correct? -->
+- The ~~spending~~ claiming transaction <!-- This is the same as the "claim" transaction, correct? -->
   - Validate the txid <!-- should ID be plural? --> in the OP_RETURNS and OP_RETURN of the transaction spent (`vintx`) <!-- I've never heard of a vintx? --> which binds the transaction to the contract instance data, so the txids should be equal to the initial txid. <!-- I don't understand this well enough to edit. -->
 - Validate whether the heir is allowed to spend the funds
   - Check whether the flag indicates that the Heir is already spending the funds